Fujifilm X-H2S Review

 Fujifilm X-H2S in Action

-The 5.76m-Dot OLED electronic viewfinder looks gorgeous but I would not throw out my 3.69m-Dot cameras just yet.
-The new viewfinder is awesome but the difference is not leaps and bounds and if you currently are debating the X-T5 or X-H2 I am sure the X-T5 will be just fine.
+The 5.76-m Dot OLED electronic viewfinder looks gorgeous, but I wouldn't throw out my 3.69-m Dot cameras just yet.
+The new viewfinder is fantastic, but the difference is not significant.
+If you're currently debating between the X-T5 and X-H2, I'm sure the X-T5 will be just fine.

-Due to the facts of the above paragraph, I do not have a CFexpress card but used a SanDisk Extreme Pro 300MB/s UHS-II card instead which caps the speed at 15 fps.
-For years I have shot sports at 8 fps. so 15 is great and 40 fps. is just insane :)
+Due to the facts of the above paragraph, I do not have a CFexpress card but used a SanDisk Extreme Pro 300MB/s UHS-II card instead, which caps the speed at 15 fps.
+For years, I have shot sports at 8 fps, so 15 is excellent, and 40 fps.is just insane :)

 I went to the local skateboard park and chatted with a group of guys who didn’t mind having their picture taken on a late November afternoon.

-I shot at 15 fps. continuous AF mode, and wide tracking.
-Watching the new autofocus play out in the viewfinder is amazing.
-It finds the target way better than any other Fujifilm cameras I have tried.
+I shot at 15 fps in continuous AF mode and wide tracking.
+Watching the new autofocus play out in the viewfinder is fantastic.
+It finds the target way better than any other Fujifilm camera I’ve tried.
 I also turned on face detection as I wanted eyes in focus whenever possible.

 In other sequences, I would have one shot out of focus in the middle of a burst, and I would also have a 12-shot sequence with every single shot in focus.

-I feel that with more practice and tweaking of the AF settings I could improve these stats.
-I did not do any customization and perhaps turning on pre-AF would have helped in nailing the first couple of photos in each sequence.
+I feel that with more practice and tweaking of the AF settings, I could improve these stats.
+I didn't do any customization, and perhaps turning on pre-AF would have helped in capturing the first couple of photos in each sequence.

-For street photography, I shot in single shot mode but it was evident the autofocus was really good and spot on for everything I tried.
+For street photography, I shot in single-shot mode, but it was evident that the autofocus was really good and spot on for everything I tried.
 The camera was also very responsive when shooting a few frames in succession.

 Fujifilm X-H2S vs X-H2